 Nationally, she serves as immediate past chairperson of the IMPACT National Student Conference on Service, Action, and Advocacy board of directors.

-Dr. Wesley Alford graduated in the Summer of 2014.
+Dr. Wesley Alford graduated in the summer of 2014.
 His dissertation examined how perceived employee-leader relationships and the employee’s public service motives explain the individual’s job satisfaction and organizational commitment.

 “The LEAD program helped me grow professionally as a researcher and individually as an emerging leader,” said Alford.

 Currently, Dr. Alford serves as a Senior Organizational Development Consultant at the University of Arkansas for Medical Sciences.

 Dr. Coleman reflected on the LEAD program, “My experience in the Interdisciplinary Ph.D. in Leadership Studies program was invaluable to me.
 Not only did I experience professional growth as an academician, I also discovered the surprising joy of research in the area of spiritual leadership, a field of study for which I am passionate.”

 Dr. Coleman currently serves as the Academic and Spiritual Counselor for Baptist Health College Little Rock.